MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Introduction

+Accurate lab test imputation can save costs of potentially redundant lab tests, and precise medication recommendations can assist physicians to formulate effective prescriptions.
+Developing an artificial intelligence (AI) medical system that can automatically and simultaneously perform the two medical tasks can help the medical institutions improve medical efficiency and reduce medical burden.
+However, most of the previous studies on intelligent medical systems performed the two tasks independently and ignored the interaction between them \cite{shang2019gamenet,wang2019neural,zhang2017leap,yu2020predict,waljee2013comparison,luo2016using,luo20173d}.
+Although most medication recommendation methods are based on the imputed lab tests, the error of lab test imputation is propagated to medication recommendation, increasing the error.

-In this paper, we model the complex relations between multiple types of medical entities with their inherent features in a heterogeneous graph, named Medical Graph (MedGraph), and propose a medical Graph Convolutional Networks (MedGCN) to learn the graph representations for better medication recommendation and lab test imputation.
-Figure \ref{fig:example} shows a MedGraph consisting of four types of nodes (i.e., encounters, patients, labs and medications), each of which could have their inherent features, e.g., demographic features for patients and the chemical composition for medications.
+However, as we all know, interactions can exist among various types of medical entities.
+For example, the lab test values usually indicate the health status of a patient, thus guide the medication recommendations.
+On the contrary, taking certain medications usually affects the lab test values.
+Since there are close and complex associations between medical entities, in this article, we incorporate the complex relations between multiple types of medical entities with their inherent features in a heterogeneous graph, named Medical Graph (MedGraph).
+Figure \ref{fig:example} shows a MedGraph consisting of four types of nodes (i.e., encounters, patients, labs and medications), each of which could have their inherent features if they are available, e.g., demographic features for patients and the chemical composition for medications.
 Graph edges encode the relations between the medical entities, for example, a patient may have several encounters, an encounter may include some lab tests with certain values and some medication prescriptions.
-Figure \ref{fig:example} shows scenarios (e.g., encounters 3 and 4) where we may need to impute missing lab test results and may need to recommend partial of full list of medications.
+Figure \ref{fig:example} shows scenarios where we may need to impute missing lab test results (e.g., Encounters 2, 3 and 4) and may need to recommend partial or a full list of medications (e.g., Encounters 3 and 4).

-To achieve the two tasks in one model, we propose MedGCN based on the idea of Graph Convolutional Networks (GCN).
-Our main contributions are as follows.
-(1) MedGCN extends the GCN model to heterogeneous graphs and missing feature values in medical settings.
-(2) We introduce cross regularization, an effective regularization technique to reduce overfittings using one task to regularize the other task.
-(3) MedGCN is an general inductive model that could use the learned node representations and network weights to efficiently generate representation for new data.
-(4) Our model can significantly outperform the state-of-the-art methods for both medication recommendation and lab test imputation tasks on real EHR data.